Coronavirus cases outside China 'could be spark' for bigger fire, says WHO

 But WHO chief Tedros Adhanom Ghebreyesus said there had been “concerning instances” of transmission from people who had not been to China.

-“It could be the spark that becomes a bigger fire,” he told reporters.
+“It could be the spark that becomes a bigger fire,” he told reporters in Geneva.
 “But for now it is only a spark.
-Our objective remains containment.”
+Our objective remains containment.

+“We should really fight hard as one human race to fight this virus before it gets out of control.”

+An advance team of international WHO experts had arrived in China to investigate.

 The virus has spread to at least 27 countries and territories, according to a Reuters count based on official reports, infecting more than 330 people.
 The two deaths outside mainland China were in Hong Kong and the Philippines.